koyo922/dl-env/README.md

 Note:
 - Default password is `apeman`, to change it need 2 steps:
-	1. Open a new bash, run `docker exec -u root -it dl bash -c 'jupyter notebook password && chmod -R 1777 /home/me/'`, and type your new password twice.
+	1. open a new bash, run `docker exec -it dl jupyter notebook password`, and type your new password twice.
-	2. then `docker restart dl`
+	2. save any pending modifications of you notebooks, then `docker restart dl`
 	3. [optional] to see the realtime log; return to the original bash where you started container, run `docker attach dl`
 - To install new packages in notebooks, you need `pip install --user ...`